andrmrcd/Danny-Diner-SQL-Case-Study/README.md

 ## Introduction

 Hello!
 As part of my learning journey for SQL, I took on the #8weekSQLchallenge by Danny Ma.
-This repo contains my solution to the first case study of the challenge.
-For more details, visit their [website](https://8weeksqlchallenge.com/case-study-1/)
+This repo contains my solution based on MS SQL server to the first case study of the challenge.
+For more details, visit their [website](https://8weeksqlchallenge.com/case-study-1/).

 ## Problem Statement